 During the dry season, water is scarce in other parts of the country, so many species of migratory birds gather here to enjoy the Tempisque River.

-On your boat ride you might spot a lot of wildlife, I know we did!
+On your Palo Verde boat tour you might spot a lot of wildlife, I know we did!
 Your boat guide will point out any animals you see and will be happy to answer any questions you may have.

 You might see: